uq-eresearch/oztrack/readme.md

 For compatibility with GeoServer, we need to convert to GeoTIFF format and shift coordinates to be -180 to 180 degrees.

-The following script converts from NetCDF and creates two GeoTIFF files for each layer - one to the east and one to the west of the prime meridian - and merges them together so the resulting image spans -180..180 instead of 0..360.
+The following script converts from NetCDF and creates two GeoTIFF files for each layer - one to the east and one to the west of the prime meridian - then merges them together so the resulting image spans -180 to 180.

     #!/bin/bash